fbraem/mqweb/api/listener.md

 #### <a name="inquireQueryListenerName"></a>ListenerName
 The name of the listener.
 Generic names can be used.
-When an [listenername](#inquireURLListenerName) is passed as part of the URL, this query parameter will be ignored. *name* is a synonym for this parameter.
+When an [listenername](#inquireURLListenerName) is passed as part of the URL, this query parameter will be ignored.

 #### <a name="inquireQueryTransportType"></a>TransportType
 Only return listeners with the given transport type.
 The following types are